ThapaVinay/ChatPDF/readme.md

 3. **Language Model:** The application utilizes a language model to generate vector representations (embeddings) of the text chunks.
 We are using InstructorEmbedding from Hugging Face.

 4. **Similarity Matching:** When you ask a question, the app compares it with the text chunks and identifies the most semantically similar ones.
+We are using retrievel method for it.

 5. **Response Generation:** The selected chunks are passed to the language model, which generates a response based on the relevant content of the PDFs.
+We are using google/flan-t5-xxl model for it.

 ## Dependencies and Installation